Your basket is currently empty!

 Research studies have shown that exposure to citrus fragrances can lead to improved cognitive performance and increased focus.

-One study conducted in an office setting found that individuals working in an environment with a lemon scent reported higher levels of and greater accuracy on tasks compared to those working without any scent.
+One study conducted in an office setting found that individuals working in an environment with a lemon scent reported higher levels of concentration and greater accuracy on tasks compared to those working without any scent.

 Another study involving students revealed that exposure to orange fragrance led to enhanced attention and improved memory recall during academic tasks.